There’s a reason we all love dogs. It’s not just because of their cute eyes and ears, but because of the companionship and loyalty they provide.

 This is where the Westiepoo can best display its intelligence and put its sharp and observant instincts to use as it tries to solve these puzzles.

-Additionally, a tennis ball or other chew toys that it can fetch and return back to you will also go a long way to keep it engaged and happy during playtime.
+Additionally, a tennis ball or other chew toys that it can fetch and return to you will also go a long way to keep it engaged and happy during playtime.

 Other clockwork toys that slide across the floor will also be of interest to your pet because it will look at these as another companion and try to catch them.